joapolarbear/dpro/README.md

 ## Replay based on the traces
 Set arg `--option reproduce` to reproduce the traces for one worker.
 Use `--path` to specify the path where the worker traces are stored, give `--del_queue` to include each partition and QueueType for communication traces.

+## Update final traces
+Set arg `--option collect` to update the final traces.
+In the meanwhile, the average iteration time would be outputed. `--path` should be the root directory of a worker or a GPU.